 We pick you up at your hotel, guesthouse or at one of the bus stops downtown Reykjavík in the morning (click here to see a list of bus stops).
 The pickup is always between 8:00 and 8:30, but you have to be ready at 8 o'clock.
 After the pick up we head out of town and the guide introduces him/herself.

-The last stop of the day is the national park Þingvellir, which is full of history and natural beauty.
+The first stop of the day is the national park Þingvellir, which is full of history and natural beauty.
 It has a special place in the hearts of all Icelanders, all the way back to the Viking time when they founded here the first parliament in the world.

-In the area there are restrooms and coffee shops for visitors.
+In the area, there are restrooms and coffee shops for visitors.

 The wonderful Gullfoss is in our opinion one of the most beautiful waterfalls on earth.
 It is one of the biggest waterfalls in Iceland and there is a beautiful story about the waterfall which your guide will tell you.

 When Canadians and Americans go there they call it "the mini-version of Niagara falls", we don't know if we agree on that though, if you ask us it's even prettier.
 The waterfall is located close to the second biggest glacier in Iceland, Langjökull, and you will see the fresh glacier water falling down 32 meters total into the canyon.

 Gullfoss is beautiful from all angles, from above it looks perfect with the Icelandic nature around.
 In the summertime, it is possible to walk all the way down to Gullfoss and feel its power and spraying water in the air.